cpinitiative/usaco-guide/content/6_Plat/0_Plat_Olympiads.md

 > the closest OJ for IOI style?
 > Do you have any magic problems sets to suggest?

-Once you've reached the platinum level, it may be helpful to practice with problems from other (inter)national olympiads.
+Once you've reached Platinum, it may be helpful to practice with problems from other (inter)national olympiads.

 ## National